 - Prior authorizations processed in real-time

 - Lower denial rates

 - Improvements to AR and Days Outstanding

-Obtaining PAs continues to be an ongoing struggle for most cardiology groups today.
+Obtaining prior authorizations continues to be an ongoing struggle for most cardiology groups today.
 The process is labor-intensive and time-consuming, often requiring many hours of constant follow-up by your staff that takes time away from patient care.

-With improvements in today’s technologies, bold new automated, AI-driven software options are implemented in cardiology groups around the country that are capable of processing PAs in real-time, eliminating inefficiencies in obtaining care and capturing revenue previously forfeited.
+With improvements in today’s technologies, bold new automated, AI-driven software options are implemented in cardiology groups around the country that are capable of processing prior authorizations in real-time, eliminating inefficiencies in obtaining care and capturing revenue previously forfeited.